About Physician Coach Gail Gazelle MD, MCC

 I was always thinking about my patients and fell into a vicious cycle of guilt.
 If I were a better physician, I’d read more and work even harder.
 If I were a better parent, I’d be less focused on work.
 I never felt like I was good enough at either.
 The constant rumination and mental chatter in my head were exhausting.

 Knowing I couldn’t continue like this, I stumbled into coaching and began to develop tools that helped me shift my mindset.
 I learned to focus the lens away from my perceived inadequacies and onto my strengths and accomplishments.

 I also discovered that I could choose how I related to my circumstances rather than being a victim of them.
 By achieving a series of small changes, I was able to leapfrog forward.
 I shifted to a much more relaxed and comfortable way of living.
 I even started laughing more!

 In the summer of 2013, I took the Mindfulness-based Stress Reduction course, which proved to be another game-changer.
 I’d meditated off and on for years but now that I clearly saw the benefits, I began doing so regularly.
 I realized that many of my patterns of thought were really getting in my way.
 With meditation, I became able to focus more intentionally and shift into much more resourceful patterns.

 The new focus translated to greater time efficiency as well as much more comfort just being myself.
 I developed more gratitude for what I have, rather than dwelling on what I do not.

-I’ve deepened my practice by doing a 9-day silent retreat in February 2018.
-I also participated in a two-year intensive mindfulness meditation training program with sage teachers Tara Brach and Jack Kornfield.
+I wanted to broaden what I offer clients so studied in a two-year intensive mindfulness meditation teacher training program with world-renowned teachers Tara Brach and Jack Kornfield.